AP source: Knicks to acquire Rose, who rejoins Thibodeau - WTMJ

 The deal was first reported by ESPN and The Athletic.

+Most important, he’s familiar with Thibodeau, who could use some more scoring punch in his first season in New York.

 Smith, a former top-10 pick, could never make an impact in New York after being acquired from Dallas as part of the Kristaps Porzingis trade just over two years ago.
-He was not in Thibodeau’s rotation and was planning to play in the Knicks’ entry in the NBA G League just to get some games.
+He was not in Thibodeau’s rotation and was planning to play for the Knicks’ G League affiliate just to get some games.
 Instead, he leaves after averaging just 8.7 points in 58 games.

+The deal continues the Pistons’ total overhaul of last season’s roster, having already moved on from players such as Andre Drummond, Luke Kennard, Reggie Jackson and Christian Wood.

+Rose gave the Pistons a lift at times last season, but wasn’t much use to a rebuilding team in this one.
+His scoring and minutes were down this season as Detroit looked to rookie Killian Hayes at point guard before he was hurt, with Delon Wright also playing solidly at the position.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.